AI's "Source of Truth": Why Brands Need Knowledge Graph Presence

 When your brand has a Wikidata entry, AI can quickly verify: this brand is real, founded in a specific year, operates in a certain industry, headquartered in a particular city.
 This structured factual information gives AI greater confidence to recommend you.

 Without a knowledge graph presence, AI must piece together your information from scattered web pages — reducing both the probability and accuracy of recommendations.
+To understand how AI decides which brands to cite, read our guide on getting ChatGPT to recommend your brand.

 Wikidata vs. Wikipedia: Understanding the Difference